 The endocannabinoid system and human sexuality

 To grasp how cannabis influences sexual enjoyment, its key to understand the endocannabinoid system (ECS).
 The ECS operates throughout the human body and brain.
-It’s a network of chemical signals and receptors that seemingly affect many of the body’s functions, including sex drive.
+It’s a network of chemical signals and receptors that seemingly affect many of the body’s functions.
 This system has a unique relationship with cannabis because of the similarity between the endocannabinoid receptors and the cannabinoids found in cannabis, such as THC and CBD.

 Our endocannabinoids, molecules that have a structural similarity to phytocannabinoids from plants, naturally stimulate these receptors.
 And when we consume cannabis, our body’s receptors engage with the plant’s cannabinoids.
 According to research, these cannabinoids work like our natural endocannabinoids and alter our experience.

-For example, our response to hunger, sexual desire, temperature, and other perceptions changes depending on which cannabinoids or endocannabinoids engage with the receptors.
-CB1 receptors mediate the psychoactive effects of cannabinoids such as THC, whereas CB2 receptors mainly regulate anti-inflammatory and immunosuppressive responses [1].
+For example, our responses and perceptions change depending on which cannabinoids or endocannabinoids engage with the receptors.
+CB1 receptors mediate the psychoactive effects of cannabinoids such as THC, whereas CB2 receptors mainly regulate other types of responses [1].

 Sexual Medicine recently published survey results that examined if people who used marijuana had increased sex drive, orgasm, lubrication, and overall sexual functioning and satisfaction compared to the control group who did not use marijuana.
-The results made clear that the marijuana users indeed experienced increased sex drive, more satisfying orgasms and orgasm intensity, and less pain.
-The study concludes, “A better understanding of the endocannabinoid system in women is important— and could help lead to the development of treatments for female sexual dysfunction [2].”
+The results made clear that the marijuana users indeed reported experiencing positive effects.
+The study concludes, “A better understanding of the endocannabinoid system in women is important… [2].”

 Aphrodisiac notions about cannabis through history